basetenlabs/truss-examples/stable-diffusion/stable-video-diffusion/README.md

 ## Using the model

-The model takes a JSON payload with two fields:
+The model takes a JSON payload with one required field and 4 optional fields:

-- `image`: The input image as a base64 string.
+- `image` (required): The input image as a base64 string.
 This model was trained on images that are 1024 × 576 in size.
 Other image dimensions work as well for the most part, but to get the best results using 1024 × 576 images is recommended.
-- `duration`: The duration of the output video clip in seconds.
+- `num_frames` (optional) - The total number of frames in the output clip
+- `num_steps` (optional) - Steps takes at each iteration
+- `fps` (optional) - Frames per second for the clip
+- `decoding_t` (optional) - The number of frames decoded per second.
 This number cannot be greater than 10 as the GPU runs out of memory at that point.

 It returns a JSON object with the `output` key containing the generated video as a base64 string.